 Everyone on Medicare pays for Part B, if they want it.

-Medicare is a national health insurance program that is administered by the federal government under the Social Security Administration and the Centers for Medicare and Medicaid Services.
+Medicare is a national health insurance program administered by the federal government under the Social Security Administration and the Centers for Medicare and Medicaid Services.
+All things considered, it is a pretty good deal.
+However, for seniors living on a very low income, the coverage is far from sufficient.
+That is where Medicaid comes into the picture.

 Medicaid helps people with limited income and assets pay for their health care expenses.
 The program is jointly funded by the federal and state governments.
 In Arizona, is administered by the Health Care Cost Containment System (AHCCCS).

-In combination with Medicare, Arizona Medicaid (or AHCCCS) will help qualified individuals pay for health insurance and out-of-pocket medical expenses including:
+In combination with Medicare, Arizona Medicaid (or AHCCCS) helps qualified individuals pay for health insurance and out-of-pocket medical expenses including:

 - Doctor’s Visits